SyedMuhammadDaniyal/Learning-Java/README.md

 2. parametrized (is mai parameter mai value pass krte hain)

 ## Access Modifiers
-public (can be access from anywhere) private (can not access in child class) protected (can be access in sub class of same package)
+1. public (can be access from anywhere)
+2. private (can not access in child class)
+3. protected (can be access in sub class of same package)
+4. default (A Java default keyword is an access modifier.
+If you didn't assign any access modifier to variables, methods, constructors and, classes, by default, it is considered as default access modifier)
+The default access modifier is accessible within the package only.
+Unlike private and protected, we can create a default outer class by not assigning any access modifier to it.
+In such a case, it not restricted to take class name similar to a program name.
+If you are overriding any method, overridden method (i.e., declared in the subclass) must not be more restrictive.
+So, the default method or variable can't be allowed to use private access modifier.

+## Non-access Modifiers
+1. static (The static keyword is a non-access modifier used for methods and attributes.
+Static methods/attributes can be accessed without creating an object of a class.)